 - Basil, like cabbage, use the freshest basil leaves you can find.
 If you do not have it, you can substitute mint or cilantro.

-- The idea is that the salad has something crunchy in each bite and also boost its nutritional benefits for cashews , peanuts, and almonds .
+- The idea is that the salad has something crunchy in each bite and boosts its nutritional benefits for cashews , peanuts, and almonds .

-- Soy sauce, use the one you like best, you can also use tamari or soyu sauce.
+- Soy sauce, use the one you like best; you can also use tamari or soy sauce.

-- Toasted sesame oil, I am always asked if it has to be toasted and the answer is no. But if you want that depth of flavor that only toasted seeds have, use roasted sesame.
+- Toasted sesame oil, I am always asked if it has to be toasted, and the answer is no. But if you want that depth of flavor only toasted seeds have, use roasted sesame.

-- Rice vinegar, it is better to use one without seasoning so that you can have total control of the amount of salt you want, but the same as with soy sauce, use the one you have at home.
+- Rice vinegar is better to use one without seasoning so that you can have total control of the amount of salt you want, but the same as with soy sauce, use the one you have at home.

 - Maple or agave syrup.
 You just need a touch of sweetness to balance everything out.